- Abbotsford Parks

 New playground designs address inclusive play and serve children of all abilities.
 Replacing the old pea gravel surfacing with “wood carpet” not only provides better fall protection, but also makes our playgrounds wheelchair accessible.
 New protective fencing and asphalt pathways have been added at several of the playgrounds (where needed) to further enhance and provide better accessibility.

-- Adjacent to Centennial Outdoor Pool, a playground and picnic shelter with water & power
+- Adjacent to Centennial Outdoor Pool and includes a playground and picnic shelter with water & power

-- Operational from the May long weekend until the September long weekend, 9am-8pm
+- Operational from the May long weekend (or earlier, weather dependent) until September long weekend

-- Operational from the May long weekend until the September long weekend, 11am-8pm
+- Operational from the May long weekend (or earlier, weather dependent) until the September long weekend, 11:00 am - 8:00 pm

 Located at 31515 Walmsley Avenue (Albert Dyck Memorial Park)